-Landscaping is permitted in any zoning district.
-When site plan review is required for a particular use, said landscaping shall be deemed to be a mandatory element of any permit granted for said use.
+Landscaping and buffers are permitted in any zoning district.
+When site plan review is required for a particular use, said landscaping and buffers shall be deemed to be a mandatory element of any permit granted for said use.

 B. Purpose.